MLZ is a cooperation between:

 Instrumentscheme ANTARES Instrumentscheme ANTARES

-The neutron imaging facility ANTARES is located at the neutron beam port SR-4a of FRM II.
-Based on a pinhole and flight tube principle (no neutron guide) with a variable collimator located close to the beam port, the facility provides for flexible use in high resolution and high flux imaging.
+The neutron imaging facility ANTARES is located at the neutron beam port SR-4a.
+Based on a pinhole and flight tube principle (no neutron guide) with a variable collimator located close to the beam port, the facility provides for flexible use in high-resolution and high-flux imaging.

 Available techniques: